 homemade raspberry vinegar is unlike anything you buy off the supermarket shelf

-Last Monday’s Blackberry Vinegar set off a chain reaction here at TVFGI… it was so delicious I’ve been experimenting with all sorts of flavors.
-The whole thing started with an obscenely expensive bottle of strawberry vinegar that I bought at a farmstand a while back.
-When I got it home and tried it I was surprised at the sauce-like consistency and vivid fresh fruit taste.
-This kind of fruit vinegar isn’t anything like the stuff you buy off the supermarket shelf, it’s a thick, vibrant combination of fresh fruit puree and good white wine vinegar.
-At a ratio of about 1 to 1, they are so full of flavor they can transform a meal.
+It’s a thick, vibrant combination of fresh fruit puree and good white wine vinegar, pure and natural, without any artificial flavors, etc. At a ratio of about 1 to 1, they are so full of flavor they can transform a meal.
 You can make an instant salad dressing by mixing them with oil, or drizzle them on meats, fish, or grilled vegetables.
 You can substitute them whenever a marinade or other recipe calls for vinegar.
 It’s too easy not to try, and you will fall in love, like I did.

-- 1/3 cup white wine (or champagne) vinegar
+- 1/3 cup white wine vinegar or champagne vinegar

 - Puree the berries in a small sized food processor.
 Strain out the seeds by passing the puree through a mesh strainer.
 Push out all the puree with the back of a spoon.
 You should be left with about 2/3 cup of puree.

 - Add about 1/3 to 1/2 cup of vinegar, just taste it and see how you like it.
 I ended up using 1/3 cup.

 - Store in a capped bottle in the refrigerator.
 Use within a few weeks.

 The color floored me, I’m planning to make it tomorrow, the raspberries look great right now.